Components in Nordcraft

 • Encapsulate logic

-• Implement complex functionality in isolation
+• Implement functionality in isolation

 • Maintain their own internal state